Hege Kvitsand

 Hege Kristine Kvitsand (born 14 June 1973) is a Norwegian handball player who played for the club Bækkelagets SK and the Norwegian national team in the 1990s.
 She was born in Trondheim.
 She competed at the 1996 Summer Olympics in Atlanta, where the Norwegian team finished fourth.

+Kvitsand was awarded the Håndballstatuetten trophy from the Norwegian Handball Federation in 2013.